webnizam/OmniGen2/docs/FINETUNE.md

 ### 2. 🚀 Launching the Training

 Once your configuration is ready, you can launch the training script.
+All experiment artifacts, including logs and checkpoints, will be saved in `experiments/${experiment_name}`.

 #### Multi-Node / Multi-GPU Training